Washington-Lee High School

 The IB program provides a rigorous education for highly motivated and academically proficient Washington-Lee students in grade 11 and 12.
 It represents a deliberate compromise between the demand for specialization in the high school curriculum and the emphasis for breadth of knowledge.
 The IB program is unique in that it provides a cohesive interdisciplinary education leading to a diploma that is recognized at universities throughout the world.

 An IB diploma student pursues studies in English, foreign language, history, experimental sciences, mathematics and a sixth subject elective.
 These courses are chosen from the six different groups prescribed by the IB Hexagon (pictured below).
 This requirement ensures a broad exposure across the liberal arts spectrum.
-In addition to the course work and passing grades on examinations in these six subjects, diploma students must complete approximately 150 hours of CAS (Creativity, Action, Service), an extended essay of 4,000 words, and the course “Theory of Knowledge” (TOK).
+In addition to the course work and passing grades on examinations in these six subjects, diploma students must complete a CAS proposal (requiring an equitable balance of participation in Creativity, Action, Service experiences of 3-4 hours per week for 18 months, starting the first day of junior year), an extended essay of 4,000 words, and the course “Theory of Knowledge” (TOK).
 Teachers provide interdisciplinary instruction whereby students study common processes, themes and materials within and across the subject areas.
 The examinations in each subject, the Theory of Knowledge culminating activity, and the extended essay are all graded externally and/or evaluated by staff from IB schools throughout the world.
 Students who participate in the full diploma program fulfill the Virginia Department of Education graduation requirements as well as IB diploma requirements.

 The focus of the curriculum will be the offering of courses as prescribed by the framework pictured to the right.